kopia/kopia/README.md

 > **NOTICE**:
 >
-> Kopia is still in early stages of development and is not ready for general use.
+> Kopia is still in early stages of development and is **not ready for general use**.
 > The repository and vault data format are subject to change, including backwards-incompatible changes.
 Use at your own risk.

 Installation